azman4/bestbuy-api-tests/README.md

 ## Prerequisites

 This section details any and all prerequisites in order for the application to be run.
+a.
+Bestbuy APIs (server) are up and running on your local server -> npm start.
+b.
+Using Terminal -> Go to the e2e folder from the main folder -> command = cd e2e.

 ### Tools
 Below tools/dependencies are required to be installed in the machine from where automation scripts would be triggered-